eluv-io/elv-starter-app/README.md

 #### Configuration

-Create a file named `configuration.js` in the root of your project.
+Create a file named `configuration.js` in the root of your project to store environment variables.
 ```
 elv-starter-app
 ├── configuration.js
 └── src
 ```

+Client

-By default, WalletClient and ElvClient are initialized in the RootStore, which require the following configuration:
+By default, both WalletClient and FrameClient are initialized in the RootStore.
+Use WalletClient for Media Wallet authentication.
+Use FrameClient to use [Eluvio Core JS](https://github.com/eluv-io/elv-core-js) as an account management wrapper.
+WalletClient requires the following configuration:
 ```
 const EluvioConfiguration = {
-  "config-url": <node-config-url>,

   "network": "main" | "demo",
   "mode": "staging" | "production"
 };